Women in Ghana: Education

 Girls' access to education has shown improvement since then.
 Even though women have a higher population percentage, education rates are 10 percent higher for men.
 During 2008–12, the national literacy rate for young women aged 15–24 was 83.2%, only slightly lower than that for males of the same age group (88.3%).
 However, literacy rates fluctuate across the country and across socioeconomic statuses.
 By region, literacy rates for girls range from 44% to 81%.
 Women living at the highest socioeconomic status exhibit the highest literacy rates at 85%, while only 31% of women living in the poorest homes are literate.

 Inequality in gender enrollment in school remains an issue in Ghana.
 Economic and cultural norms factor into the decision of whether a son or daughter will attend school if a family cannot afford to send multiple children.
 There is a remaining cultural belief that women and girls main purpose is reproduction, therefore boys are sent to receive an education as it is believed they will be the breadwinner for the family.
-A study don by Mahama & Nkegbe found that urban schools in Ghana averaged two boys for every one girl.
+A study done by Mahama & Nkegbe found that urban schools in Ghana averaged two boys per one girl.
 In both rural and urban areas, boys are preferred over girls for school enrollment.

 Based on household populations, about 50% of men and only 29% of women have attained secondary schooling or higher.
 However, more girls are in school now and are continuing into secondary school.
 Over the timespan of 2008–2012, 4% more girls were enrolled in preschool than boys.
 Net enrollment and attendance ratios for primary school were both about the same for boys and girls, net enrollment standing at about 84% and net attendance at about 73%.
 Enrollment in secondary school for girls was slightly lower than for boys (44.4% vs. 48.1%), but girls' attendance was higher by about the same difference (39.7% vs. 43.6%).